section-engineering-education/engineering-education/content/articles/how-to-develop-a-business-directory-using-codeigniter-and-mysql/index.md

 published: true
 url: /how-to-develop-a-business-directory-using-codeigniter-and-mysql/
 title: Developing a business directory using Codeigniter and MySQL
 description: In this article, we will be using CodeIgniter and MySQL to build a simple business directory.
-Since CodeIgniter is an MVC framework, the Model will be related to the database, View will be the HTML part seen on the web browser, and Controller will be the logic that connects our Models with the Views.
 author: lilian-kerubo
-date: 2021-07-22T00:00:00-18:00
+date: 2021-07-22T00:00:00-02:029
 topics: []
 excerpt_separator: <!--more-->
 images: